RoySegall/Gizra/app/_posts/2015-12-15-apps-entity-restrictions.md

 {% include setup %}

-Have you ever heard on the Burning man project?
+Have you ever heard of the Burning man project?
 No?
-Three months earlier neither am I. I can describe it in one simple sentence: a lot of Hippies settle down in the desert for couple of weeks and set up small camps as part of a big city when each camp have it’s own theme.
+Three months earlier neither did I. I can describe it in one simple sentence: Lots of Hippies settle down in the desert for couple of weeks and set up small camps as part of a big city when each camp have it’s own theme.

-And here I am going to the hackathon of the local Burning man community as an enthusiastic Drupal developer willing to solve any Drupal issue.
-My part was to write the backend part.
-The obvious choice was the Restful module.
-But then I came across a big problem: How can I manage 3rd party applications and make sure they can’t access resources which they should’nt access?
+And here I find myself going to the hackathon of the local Burning man community as an enthusiastic Drupal developer willing to solve any Drupal issue.
+My part was to write the backend.
+The obvious choice was using Restful module.
+But then I came across a big problem: How can I manage 3rd party applications and make sure they can’t access resources which they shouldn't access?
 How can I prevent from the secret santa application(the app will provide addresses of other Burning man attendees so they could receive gifts) to access the user’s medical qualification field?

 <!-- more -->